State Library railway station: State Library station precinct

 The railway station is located below Swanston Street between La Trobe and Streets in the northern edges of Melbourne's CBD.
-The station will connect with Melbourne Central station via a pedestrian walkway, enabling transfer from other railway lines and will have entrances at the corner of Latrobe/Swanston Street and Franklin/Swanston Street, enabling more convenient access to City Baths and Queen Victoria Market.
+The station will connect with Melbourne Central station via a pedestrian walkway, enabling transfer from other metropolitan lines and will have entrances at the corner of Latrobe/Swanston Street and Franklin/Swanston Street, enabling more convenient access to City Baths and Queen Victoria Market.
+Tram services will be accessible on Swanston and La Trobe Streets.